northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Do you take donations of household goods and adult clothing?

-Thank you for thinking of us!
-We do not accept in-kind donations of household goods and adult clothing.
-From time to time, we will put a “call” out for some supplies for our kitchen, such as collapsible milk crates, and minor kitchen tools.
-You’re always more than welcome to ask by emailing [fundraising@northbrooklynangels.org](mailto:fundraising@northbrooklynangels.org) just in case!
+We do not accept donations of household goods or adult clothing, but we're happy to connect you with a local partner who does - just email us at [fundraising@northbrooklynangels.org](mailto:fundraising@northbrooklynangels.org).

-North Brooklyn has so many opportunities for donations of adult clothing, so we focus on collecting maternity/infant/children clothing and related supplies on a seasonal basis.
-So we do not accept adult clothing, but we’d be happy to refer you to a local partner who does!
-[Just email us](mailto:fundraising@northbrooklynangels.org).
+We do collect maternity, infant, and children's clothing and gear on a seasonal basis through our Little Angels program and Angel Babies events.
+From time to time we also put out a call for specific kitchen supplies - follow our newsletter or social media to catch those when they come up.

 ---